dbxone/dbxui/app/help/en/voting.md

 ## Committee

-The committee is a set of entities that are approved by the shareholders and set policy for the Bitshares blockchain including:
+The committee is a set of entities that are approved by the shareholders and set policy for the dbxchain blockchain including:

 * Transaction and trading fees
 * Blockchain parameters, such as block size, block interval